kenogo/spotify-lyrics-cli/README.md

 ## Dependencies

-Needs the python libraries `bs4`, `lxml` and `requests`.
-And, obviously, Spotify :)

-If you want to fetch lyrics for mpd, you'll also need the python library `mpd`.
+If you want to fetch lyrics for mpd, you'll need to install the python library `mpd`.